By Pravin Sharma

 Known to be an upright officers to many, Narain never fell shy of controversies.
 He took actions on high-profile cases of corruption when it was an unsaid practice for other officers to let them be as they are.
 He came in the limelight for the first time when he boldly carried out raids in Chandra Swami's ashrams during the latter's heydays under the premiership of PV Narsimha Rao.
 For doing this, he was immediately removed from his post.

 During the chief ministership of Sheila Dixit, he raided six adoption houses that were indulging in illegal actions.
-The crackdown created much uproar and heartburn but led to large-scale reform in adoption by the government.
+The crackdown created much uproar and political heartburn but led to large-scale reform in adoption by the government.
 He also exposed the racket of pensions to over 30,000 dead persons and then also made a transparent and improved system of verification.
 During his stint with Municipal Corporation Delhi (MCD), he took a stand against the whims of the now-infamous meat Mafia in the tender of slaughterhouses, much to the chagrin of the then Commissioner and the political bosses.

-When he was the Labour Commissioner of Delhi, he ordered the prosecution and sealing of one of the largest and most connected private builders of for serious violations.
+When he was the Labour Commissioner of Delhi, he ordered the prosecution and sealing of one of the largest and most connected private builders of India for serious violations.
 For taking his stand, he was again promptly transferred out of Delhi to the tough terrains of Arunachal Pradesh for the second time.

 The BuckStopper, run by a group of seasoned journalists, holds the powerful accountable.
 The buck stops with them, as they cannot shrug off their official responsibilities.